Bachelor of Contemporary Music

 The Sound Production stream develops students skills in live and recording sound engineering.
 Students have access to state-of-the-art production facilities, including purpose built recording and performance spaces.
 They work closely with performers and songwriters in both live and recording environments.

 Students in the New Media Arts stream and the Screen stream pursue design, film, video and emerging arts practices.
-There are opportunities for students to collaborate on projects with students studying the Bachelor of Digital Media and Communication and the Bachelor of Visual Arts.
+There are opportunities for students to collaborate on projects with students studying the Bachelor of Digital Media and Communication and the Bachelor of Art and Design.